csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 **Results**

-After querying a list of stations with their respective id(s), the outcome is downloaded as a csv file to view in EXCEL (unfortunately, some station names were cut off when viewing the table in BigQuery).
+After querying a list of stations with their respective ids, the outcome is downloaded as a csv file to view in EXCEL (unfortunately, some station names were cut off when viewing the table in BigQuery).
 * A quick and up-close inspection confirms the source of duplicate data: "(*)" and "(Temp)".

 * Additionally, multiple ids are often found for the same station.